googleapis/google-http-java-client/README.md

 The library supports the following Java environments:

 - Java 7 or higher
+  - The google-http-client-jackson2 and google-http-client-appengine modules require Java 8 or higher due to their dependencies.
 - Android 4.4 (Kit Kat)
 - GoogleAppEngine Google App Engine